GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/one_click_install.md

 During the setup process, your cluster will be auto-registered in Google Cloud using [Connect](https://cloud.google.com/anthos/multicluster-management/connect/overview).
 In order to interact with the cluster from the GCP console you must first ***login*** to the cluster.

-The [Logging in to a cluster from the Cloud Console](https://cloud.google.com/anthos/multicluster-management/console/logging-in/) guide describes how this can be done.
+The [Logging into the Anthos bare metal cluster](login.md) explains how you can do it.

 ---
 ### Cleanup